 The School of Engineering, Jönköping University, is a member of the prestigious collaborative between leading engineering schools worldwide - the CDIO Initiative™.
 The CDIO Initiative is an innovative educational framework to conceive and develop a new vision of engineering education and for producing the next generation of engineers.

-- Process - Methods - Leadership 9 Credits
+- Industrial Product Realization: Process - Methods - Leadership 9 credits

 - Elective Course: Mathematical Statistics 6 Credits

-The course mathematical statistics is compulsory to students entering the programme with less than 21 ECTS credits in mathematics in order to obtain a master’s degree.
+The course Mathematical Statistics is compulsory for students entering the program with fewer than 21 ECTS credits in Mathematics in order to obtain a master’s degree.

 - Credits: 120,0 credits